 The feature I’m constantly using is the CleanMyMac X Menu monitor.
-It sits in status bar of my Mac.
+It sits in the status bar of my Mac.

 There’s a section called “Network,” which allows you to test your internet speed.
 Now you’ll find out if your internet provider is telling you the truth.

 Download CleanMyMac X Free Edition here.

-After you install the app, click on the iMac icon in the status bar to launch the Menu.
-This feature, internet speed test, is absolutely free.
+After installing the app, click on the iMac icon in the status bar to launch the Menu.
+This feature, the internet speed test, is absolutely free.

 Now, this is how CleanMyMac X can improve internet speed:

 - Start with using the Privacy feature: Use this to clear caches, delete old internet data, and clear out unused Wi-Fi connections and other settings that are slowing your Mac down;